stevemu/fake-music-album-api/README.md

 npm start
 ```

-in production, the node.js server serve both the bundle.js and html
+in production, the node.js server serves everthing (both the bundle.js and html)
 Check your http://localhost:3000/

 ## Deploy to Heroku